 Political Stability & Strategic Regional Platform

-Jordan offers political stability for business interests in the Middle East and is one of only six Arab countries to have concluded a peace agreement with Israel.
+Jordan offers political stability for business interests in the Middle East.
 U.S. firms can leverage the country’s international business community.
 Jordan is strategically positioned to serve as a platform for firms supplying regional markets or seeking access to the Iraqi market.

 Political Environment